barrett370/ROT/content/ICP/Interviews/university-staff.md

-> A: It would be really useful to be able to see what are the busiest times so I know when is the best time to visit a room during the day.
+It would be really useful to be able to see what are the busiest times so I know when is the best time to visit a room during the day.